Msaghu/aws-bootcamp-cruddur-2023/journal/week6.md

 aws ecs register-task-definition --cli-input-json file://aws/task-definitions/backend-flask.json
 ```
 - Check the Task definitions in ```AWS ECS > Task definitions``` to ensure its been created

+# Create a Load Balancer, VPCs and Security groups for the Front-end and Baceknd services
+### Step 12: For the Backend Application
+### Step 12: For the Frontend Application

 # Launch our Fargate services via CLI
 ### Step 12: Prepare containers to be deployed to Fargate